Top Posts

 Prambanan Temple

 One of the largest temple structures in Yogyakarta Prambanan is well worth visiting.
-You can do it on a combined day trip with Boduborour Temple, visiting one for sunrise and the other for sunset.
+You can do it on a combined day trip with Borobudur Temple, visiting one for sunrise and the other for sunset.

 Prambanan Temple is a Hindu temple that was built in the 9th Century and covers 39.8 hectares consisting of approximately 240 temples, the biggest is dedicated to Shiva and is 47m tall.